chicecream/mini-world/README.md

 - enhance the readability by pointing out all the elements you might touch at the begining of each subroutine

-    It's a good habit to name parameters instead of access @
+    It's a good habit to name parameters instead of access @\_ directly (except you want to modify caller's a